Arrested for a DUI? Contact The Morris Firm

 Steps in a DUI Case

 In Florida, DUI (driving under the influence) charges someone for operating a motor vehicle with impaired abilities or while their blood alcohol level is at .08 or higher.
 DUI is a serious offense and could result in harsh penalties.
 You could face jail time, fines, community service, and suspension of your driver’s license.
-DUI also goes on your criminal record and could prevent you from securing a job or getting a higher education.
+DUI also affects your criminal record and could prevent you from securing a job or getting a higher education.

 DUI Test and Arrest